2026-02-24 · Sigil Language Team

 Type Checking and Code Generation

 # is not a polymorphic library function.
 It is a primitive operator checked by the compiler against known types.
-The operand must be either String or [T], and the result is always Int.
+The operand must be String, [T], or {K↦V}, and the result is always Int.

 Because the type is already known statically, code generation is straightforward and does not require runtime dispatch.
-On the current JavaScript target, both strings and arrays map cleanly to .length after the type checker has already validated the operation.
+On the current JavaScript target, strings and arrays map cleanly to .length, while maps lower to .size, after the type checker has already validated the operation.

 Why This Fits Sigil